yashichawla/MLOps-Project/README.md

 ### 🧱 3.
 Running Inside Airflow (Containerized)
 The Airflow DAG (salad_preprocess_dag.py) orchestrates:

-(a) dvc pull at pipeline start — ensures the latest data version is fetched.
+- dvc pull at pipeline start — ensures the latest data version is fetched.
-(b) Preprocessing & validation tasks.
+- Preprocessing & validation tasks.
-(c) dvc push after completion — uploads new artifacts to the GCS remote
+- dvc push after completion — uploads new artifacts to the GCS remote

 All commands run automatically inside the Airflow Docker containers — no CLI interaction is needed.